About our events

 touch screen

 Join artist Sarah Hamilton Baker in MAC’s cinema for a sensory journey through film.
-In these monthly relaxed screenings you will be invited to touch, smell and feel your way through a collection of shorts.
+During these relaxed screenings you will be invited to touch, smell and feel your way through a collection of shorts.

 A season of films which look at how disabled people have been portrayed on screen.

-Put together by Elaine Joseph, an associate programmer who is an audio describer and founding member of SoundScribe, and Conor O’Donovan, a guest programmer with lived experience of disability who is keen to get audiences to think beyond the usual tropes.
+The films have been selected by Elaine Joseph, an associate programmer for MAC Cinema who is an audio describer and founding member of SoundScribe and Conor O’Donovan, a guest programmer with lived experience of disability who is keen to get audiences to think beyond the usual tropes.

 Inclusive cinema

-We are also improving access across our wider cinema programme at MAC with increased use of descriptive subtitles and audio description, and greater representation of disabled stories and voices.
+MAC is also improving access across its wider cinema programme with increased use of descriptive subtitles and audio description, and greater representation of disabled stories and voices.

 List of Events